July 16, 2008

 July 22, 2008

 Tuesday night, my hubby asked the Bishop and 1st Counselor (his good friends) to come over and give us both a blessing.
 The words were very sweet and comforting and I recognized again the importance of the Priesthood and what it can offer in a home.
 It is neat to know that my son will be able to have that.

 I was blessed to continue being a good mother to all five of our children.
 We were told that this baby was supposed to be a part of our family.
 That it was designed in the preexistence that we would have him in our home.
 That he would be taught in our home.
-My hubby was blessed to be able to provide financially for our family and that the financial sacrifices we made to get him here would be rewarded eternally.
+My hubby was blessed to be able to provide financially for our family and that the huge personal and financial sacrifices we made to get him here would be rewarded eternally.

 I can’t remember exactly everything, but those were the general highlights.
 Anything could go wrong tomorrow, so the blessings were very reassuring to us.
 To know that he is supposed to be ours.
 To know that he is our son.
 To know that he will be coming home with us helped us reassure our faith.

 I’m grateful for the gospel in my life and the blessings the priesthood affords both me and my family.